 Mechatronics» open the printable degree» search for more Areas of Study

-Fundamentally, Mechatronics Engineering is concerned with the electronic and computer control systems that drive the operation of nearly all modern machinery–everything from the automatic braking systems in cars to the unmanned submersibles in deep sea exploration.
+The Bachelor of Engineering (Mechatronics), ultimately, emphasises innovation through integration.
+It combines elements of mechanical, electrical, computer, and software engineering in the design, implementation, and maintenance of intelligent machines.
+Students are equipped with a knowledge of the electronic and computer control systems that drive the operation of nearly all modern machinery – from automatic braking systems in cars, to unmanned submersibles in deep sea exploration.

-Students who complete this degree are eligible to apply for membership with Engineers Australia.
+Students who complete this degree are eligible to apply for membership with Engineers Australia, as well as many other professional organisations.

 Note: Mathematics is an essential element of this degree and it is highly recommended that students have an awareness of maths at either the Band 5 or HSC Extension 1 level, as well as some science knowledge.